mesuli95/Data-Analytics/README.md

 * When considering an individual data element, it is possible to determine whether or not it is categorical.
 * Animal Type is a good example of categorical data.
 * One of the reasons text files are so widely adopted is their ability to be opened regardless of platform or operating system without needing a proprietary piece of software.

+# Dimentional data

+* Dimensional modeling is an approach to arranging data to facilitate analysis.
+Dimensional modeling organizes data into fact tables and dimension tables.
+* Fact tables store measurement data that is of interest to a business.
+* Dimensions are tables that contain data about the fact.
+* Dimensional data contains groupings of individual attributes about a given subject.

 # Common data structures